 Inspection takes account of or contributes to these processes in several ways.

-A summary of the findings of self-evaluation undertaken by the school helps to focus inspection effort where it matters most and to respond to any specific issues that the inspection can usefully include.
-Inspectors use the school’s summary of its self-evaluation as the basis for discussion between the registered inspector and the headteacher and, where possible, governors of the school, when the inspection is being planned.
+A summary (Form S4) of the findings of self-evaluation undertaken by the school helps to focus inspection effort where it matters most and to respond to any specific issues that the inspection can usefully include.
+The school’s summary of its self-evaluation is used as the basis for discussion between the registered inspector and the headteacher and, where possible, governors of the school, when the inspection is being planned.

 The quality and use made of school self-evaluation is a good indication of the calibre of management.
 Evidence of how effectively schools undertake self-evaluation and the use they make of it helps inspectors to evaluate the quality of management in the school and the capacity of the school to improve.